Our Data Extractors

 Marco is a research and communications analyst by day, data extractor by night, weekends and holidays.
 He works at Bantay Kita Publish What Pay Philippines with key interest in the use of technology to address community issues.
 As a data extractor, he aims to make data work for communities by allowing them to use project-level data.
 He aims to give key stakeholders in the extractive industries a better understanding of the affected communities.
 He has a bachelor’s degree in economics from the University of the Philippines School of Economics.

 Read his blog on the 5+ tools every Data Extractor needs to know

 Read his Data Extractor Case Study: Making DATA work for communities project

 Year 2 Data Extractors

-My name is Charlotte Boyer, I am French and have worked at the Justice and Peace Commission of Pointe Noire for PWYP Congo since 2013.
-I work mainly on a project enabling citizens to track public expenditures in priority sectors and therefore we conduct a yearly field analysis on the implementation of the health budget.
-I also closely follow the EITI process, in order to help make the civil society voices heard.
-Thanks to the Data Extractor Program, I’ll be able to better use available data, made public by companies, but also regarding public expenditures.
+Charlotte Boyer is French and has worked at the Justice and Peace Commission of Pointe Noire for PWYP Congo since 2013.
+She works mainly on a project enabling citizens to track public expenditures in priority sectors and therefore conducts a yearly field analysis on the implementation of the health budget.
+She also closely follows the EITI process, in order to help make civil society voices heard.
+Thanks to the Data Extractor Program, she’ll be able to better use available data, made public by companies, but also regarding public expenditures.